abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/logging.md

-# Logging configuration in od.config
+# Logging Configuration in od.config

-The `logging` configuration is a dictionnary object.
-The logging configuration describes where and how log message information have to been send.
+The `logging` configuration is a dictionary object.
+The logging configuration specifies where and how log messages are sent.

 `logging` dictionary uses the python logging module [logging module](https://docs.python.org/3.8/library/logging.config.html)